Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 var$name = 'Error' -- a variable with a special '$' character
 ```

-## Types
-### Global
+### Scope Types
-Global variables allows you to call them outside a Callback Templates or block, at any time throughout the program.
-But it's only recommended if you're getting a variable on another Callback Templates or block for data checking or something.
+- `Global` - Global variables allows you to call variables outside the scope of block, at any time throughout the program.
+This is only recommended if you're getting a variable on another Callback Templates or using to export a variable to another Lua script.

 Example:
 ```lua